damku1214/VoiceOfTheCommunity/[SPOILER ALERT] ItemList.md

 - Spoils

 **Omen: Flask of Botulism**
 *Effect*: The interval between poison damage ticks is further decreased.
-Increases Physical Attack by 50%.
 *Inscriptions*:
 - Omen
 - Poisoning

+**Omen: Last Dawn**
+*Effect*: Increases Physical Attack and Magic Attack by 110%.
+Increases Attack Speed, skill cooldown speed, and swap cooldown speed by 65%.
+*Inscriptions*:
+- Omen
+- Duel

 Credit to mozzarellathicc for making this huge list!
+..
+And me who edited it ;)